Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 LifecycleDataTransition: '90'
 # (Optional) Number of days (from creation) when objects are deleted from S3 and LifecycleDataStorageClass, default is 365000
 LifecycleDataExpiration: '1825'
+# (Optional) Restrict downloading files from this bucket to only AWS resources (e.g. EC2 , Lambda) within the same region as this bucket. default is false.
+SameRegionResourceAccessToBucket: 'true'
 ```

 ### Set S3 Bucket as Upload Location